benchmark-subsetting/benchmark-subsetting.github.io/cere/montblanc3-arm64-codelets/index.md

 ## How to use codelets

 In the following we will show how to use the codelets.
 A codelet captures as a standalone application a short representative slice of a large program.
 It can be used as a proxy for performance analysis, simulation, optimization.
-Instead of running the whole program, once concentrate in a small region.
+Instead of running the whole program, one concentrate in a small region.

 We illustrate how to use the codelets with the Blackscholes codelet.